 There’s excellent scientific evidence that many chronic diseases can be prevented, controlled, or even reversed with a whole-food, plant-based diet.
-Scientific research highlighted in the landmark book The China Study shows that a plant-based diet can reduce the risk of type-2 diabetes, heart disease, certain types of cancer, and other major illnesses.
+Scientific research highlighted in the landmark book The China Study shows that a plant-based diet can reduce the risk of Type 2 diabetes, heart disease, certain types of cancer, and other major illnesses.
 Many people also report bigger fitness payoffs, more energy, reduced inflammation, and better health outcomes after making the switch.
 This Plant-Based Diet for Beginners guide will lay the foundation for everything you need to know to transform your health and happiness through food.